CesiumGS/cesium/Documentation/Contributors/TestingGuide/README.md

 Instead of using Chrome or Firefox, the WebStorm configuration uses [Electron](https://github.com/atom/electron) as the browser, which runs V8 (Chrome) inside of a node process.
 We have configured it to run headless so that no browser window pops up while testing.
 If you ever have a need to run a specific browser from within WebStorm, simply click the `Run tests` combo box and select `edit configuration`.
 From there it's self-explanatory.'

-To make jumping between the source and spec files easier download [this](https://github.com/AnalyticalGraphicsInc/cesium-webstorm-plugin) plugin.
+To make jumping between the source and spec files easier download the  [Cesium WebStorm plugin](https://github.com/AnalyticalGraphicsInc/cesium-webstorm-plugin).

 ## Resources